-other hand, the private health sector has been expanding quickly since the late 1990s; however, this sector is still not fully regulated with limited ability to enforce existing legislation despite government efforts.
-In addition, the limited regulation of drug imports has previously led to the use of fake and substandard anti-malaria drugs, especially artemisinin derivatives and monotherapies, which is believed to have triggered the emergence of resistance to antimalarial drugs at the first place15.
-Despite this, the majority of malaria patients prefer getting treatment from a private health service setting since it is more adaptable to client demands for the reasons mentioned previously.
-Fortunately, in 2013 Cambodia Malaria Survey reported that 100% of the outlets surveyed reported that they no longer sell or store Artemisinin monotherapy, showing a better understanding of drug resistance, change in behavior and the success of the national malaria control policy framework that encourages partnerships between public and private sectors.
-Similarly, other recent studies have also shown major improvements in status of drug quality and availability of substandard and counterfeit medicines in the country.
-Although in the recent years the drug quality, which is linked to building resistance is less of a problem; the dependence on the private outlets still pose a challenge towards the surveillance of malaria cases and making sure patients receive instructions on how to properly use the anti-malarial drugs16.
+or store Artemisinin monotherapy.
+This shows a better understanding of drug resistance, change in behavior, and the success of the national malaria control policy framework that encourages partnerships between public and private sectors.
+Other recent studies have also shown major improvements in status of drug quality and availability of substandard and counterfeit medicines in the country.
+Although the drug quality, which is linked to building resistance, is less of a problem, the dependence on the private outlets still poses a challenge towards the surveillance of malaria cases and ensuring patients receive instructions on how to properly use anti-malarial drugs14.

-- 4.1.6 All of the complexity of the above issues considered, there needs to be an interdisciplinary approach in research and a multi-sectorial approach for strategy and program implementation.
+- 4.1.6 The complexity of these issues demands an interdisciplinary approach in research and a multi-sectoral approach for strategy and program implementation.
 Since 2010, PFD has been involved in conducting research to address the issue of MMP and drug resistance with partner NGOs (University Research Corporation, Population Services International) and research institutions (International Relief and Development, Institute Pasteur du Cambodge, London School of Health and Tropical Medicine).
-The research conducted has been focused on a better understanding of MMPs population characteristics (including the plantation and company workers), assessing their level of knowledge, preferred prevention and treatment seeking behaviors and movement patterns using a mix of qualitative and quantitative methodologies.
-As a result of the above research, the drug resistance 'hot spots' and the movement patterns of infected MMP will be accessible through various maps created as biproducts of research analysis; which are essential tools for advancing future program interventions and guidelines to be adopted by the National Malaria Control Strategy targeting MMP and moving towards elimination. - 4.1.7 PFD's Malaria Program over the last decade has been involved in piloting and developing community-based interventions which have contributed to the reduction of malaria morbidity and mortality in target villages by introducing innovative ways of reaching out to the high-risk
+The research conducted has focused on a better understanding of MMPs population characteristics (including plantation and company workers), assessing their level of knowledge, preferred prevention and treatment-seeking behaviors, and movement patterns using a mix of qualitative and quantitative methodologies.
+As a result of this research, the drug resistance 'hot spots' and the movement patterns of infected MMP will be accessible through various maps created as bi-products of research analysis. - 4.1.7 Over the past decade, PFD's Malaria Program has been involved in piloting and developing community-based interventions, which have contributed to the reduction of malaria morbidity and mortality in target villages by introducing innovative ways of reaching out to the high-risk populations that are still beyond the reach of the national program and resources.
+Despite the improvements over the last decade, a possible untimely withdrawal of funding from the GFATM, the major donor of malaria programs in Cambodia15- could seriously hinder malaria elimination efforts and even result in a reversion of the accomplishments thus far as argued by many development field workers.1617 http://globalhealthsciences.ucsf.edu/sites/default/files/content/ghg/GF-funding-elimination-APMEN.pdf